 The financial statements are prepared on a going concern basis under the historical cost convention.
-The members have made an assessment of the partnership's ability to continue as a going concern.
-The members specifically considered the potential impact of a significant downturn in levels of revenue on profitability and regulatory capital surplus that could result from the recent global COVID-19 outbreak in their analysis.
+The members have made an assessment of the partnership's ability to continue as a going concern for the period to 30 April 2022.
+The members specifically considered the potential impact of a significant downturn in levels of revenue on profitability and regulatory capital surplus that could result from the ongoing global COVID-19 pandemic in their analysis.
 We expect to generate positive cash flows over the next twelve months.
 Based on the partnership's financial and liquidity position, there is a reasonable expectation that the partnership has adequate resources to continue in operational existence for the foreseeable future.
 A letter of financial support from the partnership's ultimate parent, Greenhill & Co.
 Inc. ("Greenhill") has also been received in order to ensure that the partnership is able to meet all of its obligations as and when they fall due.
-Furthermore, the Board has concluded that COVID-19 is a non-adjusting post balance sheet event as discussed in Note 15.